zxyzhu/CIS191-demo-site/README.md

 CIS 191 Project 3
 -----------------

 1. When you push to cloud, the git hook copies the files from the deploy branch into the directory ~/www.
-It then echoes a message that the server is starting, goes into the www directory, and then runs server.py.
+It then echoes a message that the server is starting, goes into the www folder, and then runs server.py.

 2. It publishes the ~/www directory online.